 Magnesium for horses may play an important part in reducing equine obesity lessening the risk of laminitis in horses prone to it during periods of strong spring grass growth.
 In those with insulin resistance and equine metabolic syndrome, blood magnesium levels rise following a meal high in starch or sugar, indicating that magnesium is involved with the action of insulin to clear the glucose from the blood.
 If magnesium levels are low, there will be impaired carbohydrate metabolism and reduced insulin response (insulin resistance).

-No wonder Magnesium is known as the ‘super mineral’!
+No wonder Magnesium for horses is known as the ‘super mineral’!

 Recommended Daily Intake